-The United Arab Emirates is, as the name suggests, not one emirate, but seven.
-The most famous emirate is Dubai, but here you will also find Abu Dhabi (the capital city), Ajman, Fujairah, Ras Al Khaimah, Sharjah and Umm Al Quwain.
+The United Arab Emirates (or UAE) is, as the name suggests, not one emirate, but seven.
+The most famous emirate is Dubai, but here you will also find Abu Dhabi (the capital city), Ajman, Fujairah, Ras Al Khaimah, Sharjah et Umm Al Quwain.
+I have visited both Dubai and Ras Al Khaimah and have found quite a few real gems - both among hotels and attractions!

 11 attractions you shouldn't miss